 I want to take this opportunity to focus your minds on the song of the Angels to the Shepherds outside of Bethlehem.
 "Peace on earth, good will to men" is better translated "Peace on earth among men with whom He is well-pleased."
 This "Well-pleased" spoken over Jesus here, at the beginning, is what is accounted our own in connection with Jesus Christ, by grace through faith.
 These words here mean He is ready to be our Savior, and He has what we need, as He begins.
 Right here, right at the beginning of His public work, Jesus has what we need from Him to have peace with God and to end the wrath of God against our sins.

-Are you ready to step forward in faith?
+Are you ready to begin another year?
 Are you prepared with faith, equipped with the gifts of the holy Spirit, and worthy by virtue of repentance and forgiveness, and confidence in God?
-Yes.
-This sermon is just a reminder that You begin again this week with God, Jesus is your constant companion – He said, "Behold I am always with you."
-The Holy Spirit has been poured out on you in your baptism.
-He has been given to you as a pledge and a guarantee of God's presence, power, and blessings – and your salvation, too.
+Sure you are.
+This little sermon is just a reminder.
+You begin the Epiphany season this year with God, Jesus is your constant companion – He did say, "Behold I am always with you."
+The Holy Spirit has been poured out on you, too, in your baptism.
+He is given to you as a pledge and a guarantee of God's presence, power, and blessings – and your salvation, too.
 You share, by the grace of God, in the "in whom I am well-pleased" spoken about Jesus on the day our Gospel records.

 What does this mean?

-It means we may live in faith, with hope and trust in God, confident of His mercy, blessing and presence with us and among us!
+It means we begin this year in faith, with hope and trust in God, confident of His mercy, blessing and presence with us and among us!
 Our sins are forgiven, and we are beloved of God in Jesus Christ.
 That's what it means!

 In the Name of the Father, and of the Son, and of the Holy Ghost.

 (Let the people say Amen)